trask/repository-practices/RELEASING.md

   * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `release/v1.9.x`, and click the "Run workflow" button below that.
   * This workflow will publish the artifacts and publish a GitHub release with release notes based on the change log.
-  * Review and merge the pull request that it creates for updating the change log in main.
+  * Review and merge the pull request that it creates for updating the change log in main (note that if this is not a patch release then the change log on main may already be up-to-date, in which case no pull request will be created).

 ## Notes about "pre-releases"